j-g-b/j-g-b.github.io/index.md

 {% include image.html url="assets/img/headshot.jpeg" caption="" max_width="100px" align="right" %}

-I am a postdoctoral trainee in the [Department of Biostatistics](https://sph.unc.edu/bios/biostatistics/) at the University of North Carolina, Chapel Hill.
-My work is supervised by [Didong Li] and [Haibo Zhou].
+I am a postdoctoral research associate in the [Department of Biostatistics](https://sph.unc.edu/bios/biostatistics/) at the University of North Carolina, Chapel Hill.
+My work is supervised by [Didong Li] and supported by [Kari North] through a T32 training grant provided by the National Heart, Lung, and Blood Institute (NHLBI).

 As of January 2024, I am the Secretary of the [Junior Section of the International Society for Bayesian Analysis (j-ISBA)](https://j-isba.github.io/index.html).